Table of Contents

 4 long-term habits to improve your credit over time

-Building your credit is a long process.
+How quickly your credit score goes up depends on a lot of factors, but building credit is a life-long process.
 Make sure that you’re practicing good credit management so that your score continues to improve.

 In particular, be sure to: